namvnngu/simple-wspt/README.md

 ## Weighted Shortest Processing Time

-The small project created by Nam serves Toan's assignment to calculate the minumum of weighted processing time.
+The small project created by Nam serves Toan's assignment to calculate the minumum weighted processing time.

 Nam made with :heart: